Oxygen588/fivem-admin-panel/README.md

 The admin panel will allow you to better protect your server against hackers.

+This project is made in Angular using Ionic.

 INSTALATION GUIDE:

 1.Copy the resource vrp_livescreen into your resource.